jguamie/system-design/notes/google-file-system.md

 * When the operation log becomes large, the master will checkpoint its state.
 * Master startup time is minimized by keeping the log small and replaying from the last checkpoint.
 * The checkpoint is a compact B-tree.
 Older checkpoints can be deleted after the creation of a new checkpoint.
 A few checkpoints are kept to safeguard against catastrophes.
-## Consistency Model
-* GFS has a relaxed consistency model.
-* Mutations to a chunk are applied in the same order across all replicas.
-* Chunk version numbers are used to detect replicas that have become stale.
-Stale replicas are garbage collected at the earliest opportunity.
-* Whenever a master grants a new lease on a chunk, it increases the chunk version number and informs the replicas.
-Chunk version numbers are applied on master and replicas prior to notifying the client of the new lease.
-* Leases include the chunk version number.
-Clients and chunkservers verify the version number prior to performing an operation.
-* The master detects data corruption on chunkservers through checksumming.
-* GFS accomodates the relaxed consistency model by relying on appends versus overwrites, checkpointing, and writing self-validating, self-identifying records.
-* Each record prepared by the writer contains checksums so the record's validity can be verified.
 ## Leases and Mutation Order
 <img src="https://github.com/jguamie/system-design/blob/master/images/gfs-control-and-data-flow.png" align="middle" width="50%">